 - Effectively lead Heavy Equipment Operations:

-- Ensure operator follows safe loading/unloading and mounting/dismounting procedures and parks equipment and transport in secure area.
+- Ensure operator follows safe loading/unloading and mounting/dismounting procedures and parks service/support vehicles and transport in secure area.

 - Ensure contract heavy equipment have radio communications.
 Follow specifications identified in their agreement/contract.